dhellmann/pymotw-3/source/unittest/index.rst

 argue that using external resources makes such tests not "unit" tests, but they are still tests and still useful).

-:class:`TestCase` includes special hooks to configure and clean up any fixtures needed by tests.
-To establish fixtures for each individual test case, override :func:`setUp`.
+:mod:`unittest` includes special hooks to configure and clean up any fixtures needed by tests.
+To establish fixtures for each individual test case, override :func:`setUp` on the :class:`TestCase`.
 To clean them up, override :func:`tearDown`.
-To manage one set of fixtures for all instances of a test class, override :func:`setUpClass` and :func:`tearDownClass`.
+To manage one set of fixtures for all instances of a test class, override the class methods :func:`setUpClass` and :func:`tearDownClass` for the :class:`TestCase`.
+And to handle especially expensive setup operations for all of the tests within a module, use the module-level functions :func:`setUpModule` and :func:`tearDownModule`.

 .. literalinclude:: unittest_fixtures.py
     :caption: